Can Dogs Eat Goat Cheese And Why It’s Controversial?

 Read more about Can Dogs Eat Gouda Cheese and Is Cheese Toxic To Them?

 Generally, yes.
-Most types of cheese are OK for most dogs provided that your dog meets the following prerequisites:
+Dog loves cheese, most types of cheese are OK for most dogs provided that your dog meets the following prerequisites:

 • No lactose intolerance – just like people, some dogs just can’t digest dairy products at all.